TrueSight Operations Management architecture

 App Visibility can send events either to a cell on the TrueSight Infrastructure Management Server or to a Remote Cell.

 The App Visibility collector receives data from one or more App Visibility agents.
 The App Visibility collector stores the information for the application that is monitored by the App Visibility agent.
 Each App Visibility collector has its own database, where all information is saved.
+It is recommended to set up multiple collectors to handle large incoming data loads.

 (Optional) The App Visibility proxy receives and processesdata so that you can see end-to-end transaction time and availability, and browser page performance and availability on your web application.
 In the TrueSight console, IT Operations can examine end-user data through end-user experience dashlets and the User tier in the Application View.
 The App Visibility Proxy stores the end-user experience data in a dedicated storage engine installed with each node.